knightmb/timekoin/client/README.txt

 1. Checklist Requirements:

-	A. Verify that your web server has installed, PHP5 (with mySQL, GMP, *OpenSSL* if possible) modules installed, and that you have access to your mySQL server to create new databases, set user permissions, etc. It's also important that you have the ability to modify access rights on your web server as some of the software will need execution privileges to function properly.
+	A. Verify that your web server has installed, PHP5 or higher (with mySQLi, GMP, CLI, OpenSSL optional but recommended for speed) modules installed, and that you have access to your mySQL server to create new databases, set user permissions, etc.
+It's also important that you have the ability to modify access rights on your web server as some of the software will need execution privileges to function properly.

 2. Database Setup: